BrendelGroup/AEGeAn/docs/api.rst

   Implements the ``GtNodeStream`` interface.
 The only feature nodes delivered by this stream have type ``locus``, and the only direct children of these features are gene features present in the input stream.
 Any overlapping genes are children of the same locus feature.
 See the `AgnLocusStream class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnLocusStream.h>`_.

+.. c:function:: void agn_locus_stream_by_cds(AgnLocusStream *stream)

+  When possible, use coding sequences instead of UTRs when determining overlap between genes.

 .. c:function:: void agn_locus_stream_label_pairwise(AgnLocusStream *stream, const char *refrfile,const char *predfile)

   Use the given filenames to label the direct children of each iLocus as a 'reference' feature or a 'prediction' feature, to facilitate pairwise comparison.
 Note that these labels carry no connotation as to the relative quality of the respective annotation sources.